ning-yang/ning-yang.github.io/_posts/2016-08-15-design-patterns-overview.md

 I will put what I've learned here and today is the overview tables of all the patterns in the book.

+There is a collection of good examples in Python, which could be founded here: [python-patterns](https://github.com/faif/python-patterns)

 | Purpose    | Design Pattern          | Scope        | Aspects That Can Vary                    |
 | ---------- | ----------------------- | ------------ | ---------------------------------------- |